DataStax-Examples/astra-gatsbyjs-starter/README.md

 5. Install node dependencies: `yarn install` or `npm install`.
 6. Run your app: `gatsby develop`.
 7. View your app at [`localhost:8000`](http://localhost:8000).

+## ☁️ Deploying your site to Netlify
+1. Create a Netlify account.
+2. Create a Netlify application.
+3. Connect your GitHub repo your Netlify application.
+4. Set your Netlify application build environment variables to match the environment variables in your .env file.